-Physical education in grade 9 is a transition from middle to high school.
-The Students will learn how to maintain a healthy lifestyle through performing exercises and different sports, to train physically and mentally to achieve peak performance.
+The Students will learn on how to maintain a healthy lifestyle through performing exercises and different kinds of sports, to train physically and mentally to achieve peak performance.
 They will learn basic training principles that can be applied to their daily life, to learn the basic health knowledge and practices that ensure that they will be able to make wise health decisions that also involve their healthy life.
 Topics would include fitness components, athletic training, and individual and team sports.
 The students have fun enjoying sports and exercise, aiming to mold students' behavior to engage in physical activity and sports even outside the school programs.

-2. COURSE GOAL

-Discusses the nature/ background of sports Explains health and fitness benefits derived from playing team/individual sports.
-Activities are expected to have the opportunity to build their knowledge and skills which empowers students to engage in different kinds of sports, to promote health and fitness.
-Assess and maintain a level of physical fitness to improve health and sports performance.
-To develop a sense of fair play and cooperation in students and the ability to work in groups, leading to increased cultural understanding.
-To provide opportunities for integration of physical education with other subject areas: health, language, math, social studies, science, music, and arts.
-Demonstrate and utilize knowledge of psychological and sociological concepts, principles, and strategies as applied to learning and sports performance.
-Demonstrate knowledge of motor skills, movement concepts, principles, and strategies as they apply to learning and performance of physical activities.

-3. STUDENT ACTIVITIES

-Students will be taught various stimulating activities to develop their alertness, balance, coordination, strength, agility, endurance, flexibility, and fine and gross motor skills through movement.
-Activities include warm-up activities, fitness activities, movement awareness, rhythms and dance, play gymnastics, game skills, special games, basic coaching, officiating, and closing activities.
-These activities are carefully chosen with the child's needs in mind to create a well-balanced physical education lesson.
+2. COURSE GOAL ☐ Discusses the nature/background of sports ☐ Explains the health and fitness benefits derived from playing team/individual sports. ☐ Activities are expected to have the opportunity to build their knowledge and skills which empowers students to engage in different kinds of sports, to promote health and fitness. ☐ Assess and maintain a level of physical fitness to improve health and sports performance. □ To develop a sense of fair play and cooperation in students and the ability to work in groups, leading to increased cultural understanding. ☐ To provide opportunities for integration of physical education with other subject areas: health, language, math, social studies, science, music, and arts. ☐ Demonstrate and utilize knowledge of psychological and sociological concepts, principles, and strategies as applied to learning and sports performance. ☐ Demonstrate knowledge of motor skills, movement concepts, principles, and strategies as they apply to learning and performance of physical activities.
+3. STUDENT ACTIVITIES Students will be taught various stimulating activities aimed at developing their alertness, balance, coordination, strength, agility, endurance, flexibility, and fine and gross motor skills through movement.
+Activities include warmup activities, fitness activities, movement awareness, rhythms and dance, play gymnastics, game skills, special games, basic coaching, officiating, and closing activities.
+These activities are carefully chosen with the child's need in mind with the aim of creating a well-balanced physical education lesson. ☐ Online Class Lectures and Seatwork